-\ESLM 688/Student Teaching is arranged for a full-year or two consecutive semesters in a Pre-K-12 school.
+ESLM 588/688 Internship/Student Teaching is arranged for a full-year or two consecutive semesters in a Pre-K-12 school.
 Student teachers must submit an edTPA portfolio towards the end of student teaching.
 In order to be eligible for student teaching, a student needs to meet the following criteria: Minimum GPA of 3.0 or higher and minimum grade of "B" required in ESLM 587 or ESLM 578.
 Required Courses:

+Research:

-Research: 3 cr
+3 cr

-EDFN 508/Introduction to Research and Data-Based Decision Making
+EDFN 508/Introduction to Research and Data-Based Decision

 Specialization:

-- \(A,B) ESLM 525/Second Language Acquisition - \(A,B) ESLM 577/Sociolinguistics/Cultural Foundations of ESL - \(A,B) ESLM 578/Theory and Practice of Teaching ESL - \(A,B) ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education - \(A,B) ESLM 688/Practicum for Second Language Teachers - \(A) ESLM 545/English Structure and Proficiency Assessment - \(A)ESLM 579/Language and Literacy for ESL †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code.
-Electives: Chosen with advisement.
+- (A,B) ESLM 525/Second Language Acquisition - (A,B) ESLM 577/Sociolinguistics/Cultural Foundations of ESL - (A,B) ESLM 578/Theory and Practice of Teaching ESL - (A,B) ESLM 587/Curriculum, Methods, and Assessment for ESL/ Bilingual Education - (A,B) ESLM 688/Practicum for Second Language Teachers - (A) ESLM 545/English Structure and Proficiency Assessment - (A)ESLM 579/Language and Literacy for ESL Electives: Chosen with advisement.

-EPSY 523/Advanced Child and Adolescent Development Another elective approved by program coordinator. - \Required for ESL Endorsement Certification - (A) Required for ESL Initial Certification. - (B) Required for Bilingual Endorsement.
+EPSY 523/Advanced Child and Adolescent Development Another elective approved by program coordinator. - Required for ESL Endorsement Certification - (A) Required for ESL Initial Certification. - (B) Required for Bilingual Endorsement.

-Comprehensive Examination: ESLM 700 Teaching English as a Second Language Certification Program (ESLA\SCT03) Yiqiang Wu, Academic Adviser, Graduate Global Programs in Teaching English as a Second Language The Teaching English as a Second Language Certification Program provides the necessary courses for provisional certification or endorsement certification as a teacher of English as a second language in the state of New Jersey.
+Comprehensive Examination: ESLM 700 Teaching English as a Second Language Certification Program (ESLA_SCT03) Yiqiang Wu, Academic Adviser, Graduate Global Programs in Teaching English as a Second Language The Teaching English as a Second Language Certification Program provides the necessary courses for provisional certification or endorsement certification as a teacher of English as a second language in the state of New Jersey.
 Candidates are eligible for Bilingual Endorsement by completing the courses marked (B) and ACTFL Oral Proficiency Interview & Writing Proficiency in a target language.
 After completing the required courses, candidates need to prepare an application package in order to obtain their ESL certification.
 The package must include the following items: - 1.
 A notarized certification application form - 2.
 Passing scores (Advanced Low) on ACTFL Oral Proficiency Interview (OPI) & Writing Proficiency Test (WPT).
 (Candidates who passed Praxis Core Test, SAT, ACT, GRE will be exempt from taking the writing WPT.) - 3.
 A photocopy of a teaching credential in another field (for endorsement only) - 4.
 A letter documenting teaching experience from the school principal (for endorsement only) - 5.
 A notarized non-citizen oath form (for non-U.S. citizens only) - 6.
-An official copy of transcripts from other institutions (for course - 7.
+An official copy of transcripts from other institutions (for course transfer only)

+- ( - 7.
 Proof of passing an examination in physiology, hygiene and substance abuse issues pursuant to NJAC 6A:9-5.9 - 8.
-An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey Note: For a New Jersey state-issued certificate, non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and proce- Admission Requirements:
+An application fee of \$170 (\$95 for endorsement) payable to The College of New Jersey Note: For a New Jersey state-issued certificate, non-citizens must have a U.S. Social Security number and be eligible for employment in the U.S. Please contact your adviser for certification application forms and procedures.
+Admission Requirements: